anhkhoa706/Gradient-Descent/README.md

 - [License](#license)

 ## Project Overview
-The goal of this project is to predict house prices based on key property features such as building area, property age, and distance to the city center.
+The goal of this project is to predict real estate prices based on key property features such as building area, property age, and distance to the city center.
 The model is trained using a linear regression approach.

 ## Dataset
 The dataset is stored in a CSV file (`selected_columns.csv`) and contains the following features: